 - Pluses and minuses do not matter.
 An grade of A+ or A- also counts as an A.

 - Only count courses taken after the 9th grade.
 If you took a summer class before 10th grade, you should count that.

-- When deciding between semesters, quarters, and trimesters, do NOT count summer school as one term.
+- When deciding between semesters, quarters, and trimesters, do NOT include summer school as a term.
 For example, a trimester system should consist of a Fall trimester, Winter trimester, and Spring trimester.
 A quarter system should consist of 2 Fall quarters and 2 Spring quarters.
 A semester system should consist of 1 Fall semester and 1 Spring semester.

 - Honors courses for California students: Get a list of UC honors courses for your high school by going to hs-articulation.ucop.edu/agcourselist and searching for your high school’s name.

 - Honors courses for out of state students: AP courses and IB Higher Level courses are counted as UC honors courses.
 See more detailed rules on this page.

 - The weighted GPA includes 1 extra point for each grade received in a UC approved honors course.

 - The weighted and capped GPA also includes 1 extra point for each honors grade.
 However, only up to 8 semesters of honors courses will be awarded honors points.
 If you have more than 8 semesters of honors grades, then the excess grades will be treated as regular courses.
 The 8-semester cap is equivalent to 16 quarters or 12 trimesters.
 Additionally, no more than 4 semesters worth of honors points can be from courses taken in the 10th grade.

 - Do not count honors points for failing grades (D or F).